Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

   {
     "account":"accountname",       (string) DEPRECATED.
 The account name associated with the transaction.
                                                 It will be "" for the default account.
-    "address":"address",    (string) The telestai address of the transaction.
+    "address":"address",    (string) The meowcoin address of the transaction.
 Not present for move transactions (category = move).
     "category":"send|receive|move", (string) The transaction category. 'move' is a local (off blockchain) transaction between accounts, and not associated with an address,